 Can You Spray Enamel Paint Over Latex Primer?

-It is okay to spray enamel paint over a latex primer.
+Yes, you can spray enamel paint over a latex primer.
 But, the surface shine may present issues during future repainting projects.

-However, the enamel paint will still deliver a lovely finish even if you have it on a latex primer.
+However, the enamel paint will still deliver a lovely finish, even if you have it on a latex primer.

 Can You Put Clear Coat Over Enamel Paint?

 You can apply a clear coat over enamel paint as they bond well to deliver a perfect look.
 But, ensure that you pick compatible formulas.